raganwald/raganwald.github.com/_posts/2017-04-06-turing-machines.md

 Whereas, in the sequence-machine, the code handling sequences is embedded.
 It's not factored out into a separate function or module.
 As we add more features to interpreters, our interpreters tend to grow higgledy-piggledy, with the considerations for each feature coupled to every other feature's code.

-We can and should work to seprate these concerns, but that does not come "for free."
+We can and should work to separate these concerns, but that does not come "for free."
 When writing interpreters, the default or easiest path is for them to grow in complexity.
 But what about compilers?

 As we add new functionality, if we add it to "flatten" to make a super-compiler, we have the same problem.
 But compilers don't have to grow this way by default.